adobe/experience-platform-workshop-201901/README.md

 ### Scope

 We will cover using the Experience Platform UI to perform XDM data ingestion and segmentation.
-The 2nd part oft he workshop will cover the same use-cases using the API, as well as using the Profile Query Service to query existing data, and setting up streaming data of behavioral and profile data from a website using Adobe Launch.
+The 2nd part of the workshop will cover the same use-cases using the API, as well as using the Profile Query Service to query existing data, and setting up streaming data of behavioral and profile data from a website using Adobe Launch.

 ### Goals